Optimization on Weak Riemannian Manifolds: Classes of Hesse manifolds and their Optimization-relevant properties

 \section{Classes of Hesse manifolds and their Optimization-relevant properties}

 In the preceding sections, we established first-order and second-order optimality conditions for weak Riemannian manifolds and analyzed the Riemannian gradient descent method together with its convergence properties.
 Although our framework is formulated for general weak Riemannian manifolds, we imposed additional structural assumptions to ensure that these optimization results hold.
 This led to the notion of a Hesse manifold, which is a weak Riemannian manifold endowed with extra properties that make Riemannian optimization well defined and analytically tractable.
-Recall from \Cref{definition: Hesse manifold} that a Hesse manifold is a weak Riemannian manifold which admits a metric spray.
+Recall from Definition \ref{definition: Hesse manifold} that a Hesse manifold is a weak Riemannian manifold which admits a metric spray.

 In this chapter, we present two important classes of Hesse manifolds and investigate both their fundamental geometric features and their optimization-related properties.
 Our primary focus will be on the robust Riemannian manifolds.
 We then turn to the more classical strong Riemannian manifolds.
+The results derived in this chapter are theoretical and possibly not of immediate interest to optimizers.
+However, they are new to the best of our knowledge and provide a convenient framework.
+In particular, the typical Riemannian metrics from shape analysis give rise to Hesse manifolds.